 You no longer need to maintain complicated command files to control your printer environment.
-You can create, delete, and manage a printer and its related queues, as well as perform print job management for those printers, from an easy-to-use Windows interface.
+You can create, delete, and manage a printer and its related queues, as well as manage print jobs for those printers from an easy-to-use Windows interface.